 If you were actually here, we could have a gin & tonic, and you could tell me all your stories, but you’re not so, I’m afraid, you’ll have to make do with reading mine.
-In no particular order, I’m a writer, Beethoven groupie, feminist, campaigner for sex workers’ rights, tattooed lady, etiquette fanatic, insatiable reader, Miss Representation rep, and commissioning editor at The Fine Line.
+In no particular order, I’m a writer, Beethoven groupie, feminist, campaigner for sex workers’ rights, tattooed lady, etiquette fanatic, insatiable reader, PhD student at Edinburgh University studying the medicalisation of sex (specifically, the hunt for the pink viagra or sex pill for women), Miss Representation rep, and commissioning editor at The Fine Line.
 I spend most of my time reading in my flat overrun by pet rats, Georgia, Minnie and Olivia.
 I’ve been a research assistant to Germaine Greer and Shere Hite, MORI pollster, book critic, magazine editor, over-worked publishing intern, nanny, English teacher, and hotel critic.
 The best insult I’ve ever heard is “buckle-bunny wannabe” and the best thing I’ve ever eaten is the raspberry cheesecake in Gaia on Leith Walk.
 I have a regular spot at Good Vibrations writing about the fun things you can do with a fuck buddy.

 Thanks for stopping by.